古典柔道院 Stamford · Connecticut · Established 1968 A 501(c)(3) Nonprofit Institution

 Chris Angle

-US national competitor and current Chief Instructor at the Classical Judo Institute, carrying forward Shiina Sensei's tradition.
+U.S. national competitor and current Chief Instructor at the Classical Judo Institute, carrying forward Shiina Sensei's tradition.

 Robert Jaeckel